-In the damage assessment module of EFFIS burned areas forest fires were mapped at the end of every fire season, i.e. satellite imagery acquired at the end of September/October every year.
+In the damage assessment module of EFFIS burned areas forest fires were mapped at the end of every fire season, i.e. satellite imagery acquired at the end of September/October every year up to the year 2007.
 This module, which was based on the use of WiFS images of 180m ground spatial resolution, was largely improved in 2007 towards the use of high-spatial resolution satellite imagery.

 The maps of burnt areas are further used in conjunction with the EU-CORINE land cover (CLC) database to estimate the damage to forests and other land cover types.